sasja-san/atc/README.md

   1. Place the roms in the `rom/` directory.
   2. Run `make dsd-extract`.
 Look in `extract/` and `extract/files/` to see that it worked.
   3. Run `make dsd-build` and check if you got back what you had; `diff rom/out.nds rom/atc.nds`.
-  4. For this project, `make dsd-init` has already been run, so files in `dsd-config/` should already exist.
+    * `make dsd-init` has already been run, so files in `dsd-config/` should already exist.
+Look
+  4. Something about de-linking?